fernandomayer/bistablehistory/README.md

-# Cumulative History Analaysis For Bistable Perception Time Series
+# Cumulative History Analysis For Bistable Perception Time Series

 A package to compute a cumulative history for time-series of perceptual dominance in bistable displays.